dxxglas/dxxglas.xyz/README.md

 ## About

-Project to create a personal portfolio.
+project to create a personal portfolio, using React and Typescript.

 ## Development